Action Alert: Send a Letter to President Trump, Your Two Senators, and Your Congressman or Congresswoman.

 - Locate your U.S. Senators’ contact information here.

 - Find your U.S. Representatives’ website and contact information here.

-Inform your members of Congress or their staff that you are an independent business man or woman that raises cattle, that these initiatives are needed despite what other groups have told them, and that these issues are just too important for them not to give their full and immediate support.
+Inform your members of Congress or their staff that you are an independent business man or woman that raises cattle (or consumer), that these initiatives are needed despite what other groups have told them, and that these issues are just too important for them not to give their full and immediate support.

 Here’s What To Ask:

 1. Ask Congress to sponsor new legislation to fully restore Mandatory Country-of-Origin Labeling (M-COOL) for beef.
 Ask them to review R-CALF USA’s paper ‘Restoring Mandatory COOL for Beef While Mindful of the World Trade Organization’s (WTO’s) Adverse Ruling’ available here.
 Let the R-CALF USA office know if one or both of your Senators and/or Representative says they will sponsor new legislation to restore Mandatory COOL for beef.

 - Here are whitepapers to provide to your Congressional members to respond to common M-COOL concerns: